AnimalsHome & Garden

 Water monitor lizard crawling across grass from a river bank

-A water monitor crawling up onto a bank from a river
+A water monitor crawling up onto a bank from a river.

 How Do Water Monitors Breed And How Long Do They Live?

 Water monitors breed rapidly and well.
-Female monitors lay about 40 eggs a year in two clutches, and eggs are laid about 4 to 6 weeks after breeding.
+Female monitors lay about 40 eggs a year in two clutches, which are laid about 4 to 6 weeks after breeding.
 There are about 15 eggs per clutch, and eggs are commonly laid in termite mounds.
 Males are generally larger, longer, and heavier than females.
 Water monitors reach maturity in two years and have a lifespan of about 15 years.

-Monitors Vs Geckos Vs Chameleons Vs Salamanders & More!
+Monitors vs Geckos vs Chameleons vs Salamanders & More!

 Curious how water monitors relate to other types of reptiles?
 Check out our reptile section to learn all about the different types of lizards that roam our modern-day planet.